oracle-livelabs/sprints/analytics/sprint-faw-re-enable-data-pipeline/re-enable-data-pipeline.md

-# How do I re-enable the Data Pipeline in Fusion Analytics Warehouse (FAW)?
+# How do I re-enable the data pipeline in Fusion Analytics Warehouse (FAW)?

 Duration: 4 minutes